jbrgfx/elixir_mixed_doubles_pairings/README.md

 Purpose: Build mixed doubles randomly paired rosters for as many as four courts from lists of registered players.
 Players who registered last and are left unpaired are assigned to wait-lists.

-The elixir version is functionally identical to the javascript version.
+The elixir version is functionally superior to the javascript version.

 ## running using iex
+    Clone the repo and in the project directory:

+    λ mix deps.get
     λ iex -S mix
     λ iex --werl -S mix (on windows to get tab-completion in the erlang terminal)